 The immune system defends the body's health by fighting foreign invaders.
 The key to proper functioning of the immune system is its ability to distinguish "self" from "non-self" tissues.
-Autoimmune disorders occur when the control process is faulty and the immune system reacts to normal, self body tissue.
-The body actually attacks its own tissues and can destroy body tissues, change organ function, or cause abnormal organ growth.
+Autoimmune disorders occur when the control process is faulty and the immune system reacts to normal, "self" body tissue.
+The body actually attacks its own tissues and can destroy body then, changing organ function, or causing abnormal organ growth.

 Is It Genetic?

 Genetics play a role in the development of the disease.
 Numerous genes are involved and work together to increase a person's susceptibility.
 You may inherit genes that make you more likely to get an autoimmune disease.
 A combination of genes and other factors can trigger an autoimmune disease to start.